-These are uncertain times we’re living in – life during the coronavirus pandemic offers unique challenges for all of us.
-This is especially true for those looking to file for bankruptcy: Whether it’s your business, or personal finances (or both) affected, it’s important to understand how the bankruptcy process has changed as a result of COVID-19.
+These are uncertain times we’re living in, and life during the coronavirus pandemic offers unique challenges for all of us.
+This is especially true for those looking to file for bankruptcy: Whether your business or personal finances (or both) have been affected, it is important to understand how the bankruptcy process has changed as a result of COVID-19.

-The one bright spot is that many courts have responded by making it easier for bankruptcy lawyers to represent quarantined clients, and loosened their rules in general.
-If you’re stuck in isolation as a result of COVID-19, you won’t need to worry about whether or not bankruptcy lawyers will be able to help you get out of debt.
+The one bright spot: Many courts have responded to the crisis by making it easier for bankruptcy lawyers to represent quarantined clients, and have loosened their rules in general.
+If you are stuck in isolation as a result of COVID-19, you won’t need to worry about whether or not bankruptcy lawyers will be able to help you get out of debt.

-Here is a guide to help you navigate those murky waters.
+Here is a guide to help you navigate these murky waters.

 How do I find a bankruptcy lawyer during Corona?

 A bankruptcy lawyer will make life easier, as representing yourself during the coronavirus outbreak will be increasingly difficult.
 These difficulties will increase exponentially if you have any sort of health problems – whether corona-related or not.